7Wdev/ADE-SMP/README.md

 # ABOUT SERVER
-**ADE-SMP Is An Open Sourced Minecraft Cross Platfrom SMP Server.**
+**ADE-SMP Is An Open Sourced Minecraft Cross Platform SMP Server.**
 It has many cool features such as Earth Map, Mods, Economy, Shop as well as some MiniGames and more...
 The server is now officially open!
 (Welcome - Have Fun ♥)